Harrison Ford Quits Acting, Peter Cushing Smells of Lavender, & Carrie Fisher Doesn’t Lose 10 Pounds. From 1977, it's Star Wars.

 Advice from a Famous Client

-A carpentry client of Ford’s at this time was none other than Valerie Harper, one of my very favorite actresses, best known as Rhoda in The Mary Tyler Moore Show and Rhoda, the successful spin-off show.
-Valerie shares a fascinating anecdote in her autobiography [aff. link] about the young father and expert carpenter who built the loft in her living room:
+A carpentry client of Ford’s at this time was none other than Valerie Harper, of The Mary Tyler Moore Show (1970-1977) and Rhoda (1974-1978) fame.
+In her autobiography [aff. link], Valerie shares the encouraging words she gave the young father and expert carpenter who built the loft in her living room:

 “When he showed up, I was struck by how extremely handsome he was, as well as soft-spoken and serious.
 While he worked on our loft, I learned that he was actor, doing carpentry to support his family while he waited for a break.
 Well, he got one…falling from the loft, he broke is arm.